radcolor/kranul_bleeder/README.md

 - You may need to change architecture which depends on your CPU, change here in [this](https://github.com/theradcolor/karamel-bleeder/blob/master/build.sh#L16) line.

+- You can also off/on ccache in this [line](https://github.com/theradcolor/karamel-bleeder/blob/master/build.sh#L13) and also change directory in this [line](https://github.com/theradcolor/karamel-bleeder/blob/master/build.sh#L16), [Ccache](https://ccache.dev/) (or “ccache”) is a compiler cache.
+It speeds up recompilation by caching previous compilations and detecting when the same compilation is being done again.

 Congratulations, you have successfully compiled and flashed a kernel *AS A NOOB!*

 ## Next step?
 (Needs more brain)